-This event is ideal for any student with interests across the sciences, social sciences and humanities, giving them a fun and educationally enriching opportunity as they engage in text only peer-to-peer debates with other young people.
+This event is ideal for any student with interests across the sciences, social sciences and humanities, giving them a stimulating and educationally enriching opportunity as they engage in facilitated text based peer-to-peer discussions with other young people.

-To register your interest, visit the Youth Summit page on the I'm a Scientist website as soon as possible, giving us an idea of how many delegates you would like to enrol.
+To register your interest, visit the Youth Summit page on the I'm a Scientist website as soon as possible, giving us an idea of how many students you would like to enrol:

 Please note that:

 Registrations of interest must be made by teachers

 Teachers can sign up to a maximum of 30 students per school

 The event will be held virtually, using the I'm a Scientist platform